Her Friend the Bandit

 Her Friend the Bandit is a 1914 American short silent comedy film made by Keystone Studios starring Charlie Chaplin and Mabel Normand, both of whom co-directed the movie.
 It is considered lost.

 Plot

-Charlie plays an elegant bandit with whom Mabel has a flirtation.
-Mabel hosts a party.
+Charlie plays an elegant bandit with whom Miss De Rock has a flirtation.
+Mrs. Rock hosts a party.
 Charlie attends as a French count (Count de Beans).
 Charlie's uncouth behavior shocks the other party guests.
 The Keystone Cops eventually are summoned and remove Charlie from the party.